-} In fact, condition $(\C_2)$ is fulfilled for almost of the famous stochastic volatility models, see \cite{Nguyen} for more discussions.
+} In fact, Condition $(\C_2)$ is fulfilled for almost widely used stochastic volatility models, see \cite{Nguyen} for more discussions.

-\begin{remark} It is important to note that in the present setting, the combination of stochastic volatility and jumps means that the asset price is not a L\'evy process but a semi-martingale.
-As mentioned in \cite{Nguyen}, finite moments of the asset process in a general dynamics of volatility process are not insured, see \cite{And-Pit,Lions-Mus}.
-This crucial feature prevent us from making a $L^2$-based approximation as in deterministic volatility models \cite{Kab-Saf1,Lepinette08,Lepinette10}.
-Therefore, for approximation procedures, we follow the approach in \cite{Nguyen,Nguyen2} based on a truncation technique and convergence results obtained are guaranteed in probability. \end{remark}
+\begin{remark} Remark that in the present setting, the combination of stochastic volatility and jumps means that the asset price is not a L\'evy process but a semi-martingale.
+As mentioned in \cite{Nguyen}, finite moments of the asset process in SV models are not guaranteed in general, see \cite{And-Pit,Lions-Mus}.
+This crucial feature prevent us from making an $L^2$-based approximation as in deterministic volatility models \cite{Kab-Saf1,Lepinette08,Lepinette10}.
+Therefore, for the approximation procedures below we follow the approach in \cite{Nguyen,Nguyen2} which is based on a truncation technique.
+The convergence results obtained in what follows are only achieved in probability. \end{remark}

 We conclude this subsection with some well-known stochastic volatility models with jumps, see \cite{Rama} and Section \ref{GeneralJSV} for more examples.